Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 And honestly, that is a perfectly reasonable question.
 Engineering experts trust physics more than black-box models.
 I should admit that those critical questions from them was the drive for me to learn and apply PINN at my work.

 ---

+### Can Machine Learning be used as a Scientific tool?
+How to make it "Scientific"?

 ### Enter Physics-Informed Neural Networks (PINNs)